Marvel Cinematic Universe Watch Order - Updated

 - Ant-Man, Hope/Wasp.
 Hank Pym, Janet Pym, Cassie Lang, Ghost, Jimmy Woo, Quantum Realm

-- While mostly self-contained the post-credits here suggests that something quite dramatic will happen soon, but doesn't really suggest what.
+- ESSENTIAL.
+While mostly self-contained the post-credits here suggests that something quite dramatic will happen soon, but doesn't really suggest what.
+Lays some important groundwork for later on.

 Thor: Ragnarok